 Certain Contingent Payments.
 In certain situations involving the Shire Acquisition, we will be required to redeem all outstanding Notes at a price equal to 101% of the aggregate principal amount of the Notes plus accrued and unpaid interest (see "Description of the Notes-Redemption-Special Mandatory Redemption").
-This potential payment in excess of the stated principal amount of the Notes may implicate the provisions of the

-United States Treasury regulations relating to "contingent payment debt instruments."
+In addition, as described above under "Registration Rights," we will be obligated to make additional interest payments on the Notes if there is a Registration Default with respect to the Notes.
+These potential payments may implicate the provisions of the United States Treasury regulations relating to "contingent payment debt instruments."
 The regulations, however, provide that a contingency will generally be disregarded for this purpose if the contingency is remote or incidental or if it is significantly more likely than not that the contingency will not occur.
-Although the matter is not free from doubt, we believe that the redemption contingency that is described above should be disregarded under this rule.
-We therefore intend to take the position, and the discussion below assumes, that the Notes will not be treated as contingent payment debt instruments because of this possible redemption.
-Assuming such position is respected, you would be required to include in income the amount of any such additional payment at the time such payments are received or accrued in accordance with your method of accounting for United States federal income tax purposes.
+Although the matter is not free from doubt, we believe that the contingencies described above should be disregarded under this rule.
+We therefore intend to take the position, and the discussion below assumes, that the Notes will not be treated as contingent payment debt instruments.
+Assuming such position is respected, you would be required to include in income the amount of any such additional payments at the time such payments are received or accrued in accordance with your method of accounting for United States federal income tax purposes.
 If the Internal Revenue Service ("IRS") successfully challenged this position, and the Notes were treated as contingent payment debt instruments, you could be required to accrue interest income at a rate higher than the stated interest rate on the Notes and to treat as ordinary income, rather than capital gain, gain recognized on a sale, retirement or other disposition of the Notes.
 You are urged to consult your own tax advisor regarding the potential application to the Notes of the contingent payment debt instrument rules and the consequences thereof.